shbhrsaha/shbhrsaha.github.io/_posts/2021-12-26-debugging-unaligned-project-teams.md

 _Who_ defines the roles of people involved

 The [RACI matrix](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) is a useful tool here.
-While it may seem overkill for a lot of projects, I've observed countless "simple" projects encounter failure states because of a lack of ownership and accountability.
+While it may seem overkill for a lot of projects, I've observed countless "simple" projects encounter failure states because of lack of ownership and accountability.

 Clear roles help teams make hard decisions.
 When 100% consensus is not attainable, it's important to have a single owner for the decision and commitment from others to agree or [disagree and commit](https://en.wikipedia.org/wiki/Disagree_and_commit).